Gene Bush, Speaker

 While my talks relate to a niche of gardening, it is a much-needed niche that is often neglected.
 Gardening in shade is what I do; the only thing I do.

-This has worked well for my presentations have been well received at Olbrich Botanical Garden in WI, Indianapolis Museum of Art, Morton Arboretum in IL, and Fernwood Botanical Gardens in Niles, MI.
-I have been very popular with Master Gardeners, including their annual state conferences over the years as well as organizations such as Perennial Plant Association, Kentucky Landscape Industries winter conference, Indiana Nursery & Landscape Assoc. and many others.
+This has worked well, for my presentations have been well received at Wisconsin’s Olbrich Botanical Garden, Indianapolis Museum of Art, Morton Arboretum in Illinois, and Fernwood Botanical Gardens in Niles, Michigan.
+I have been popular with Master Gardeners, giving talks at their annual state conferences over the years as well as at organizations such as Perennial Plant Association, Kentucky Landscape Industries winter conference, Indiana Nursery & Landscape Association and many others.

-Color Combinations for the Shade Garden
+Colorful Combinations for Shade Gardens

 The original concept for this presentation also began as an article for Fine Gardening Magazine.
 The article and many of the slides appeared in the March/April issue of 2005 under the title “Combinations Made in the Shade”.
 The slide presentation greatly expands upon the concept of great garden companions and their behavior over the full gardening season.
 Subtle, and not so subtle, combinations bring out the best in each other and prove that there is no shortage of color for shade gardens.